NuevoFoundation/workshops/content/english/guidelines/web-developer.md

 ## Setup

-Follow the instructions in the Project readme.md to install Git and Hugo to test the project locally.
+Follow the instructions in the [Getting Started](../getting-started/) to install Git and Hugo to test the project locally.

 ## Web design styles and structure